kleeding/text-to-project/README.md

 # Text-to-Project

-Application will take text input and create UML-style Class Diagrams and create project structures/base class files.
+Application will take text input and create project structures and the base script and class files.